iut-ibk/DynaMind-ToolBox/doc/node_mixer.rst

 :index:`Mixer <CD3Node; Mixer | Combining streams>` combines two or more.
 Depending on the num_inputs parameter n inports are created.
-The ports are number form 1 to n.
+The ports are number from 0 to n-1.

 Flow